Useful Notes: Australian Aborigines

 - From X-Men there's Gateway (an Aborigine shaman who associated with the team during their stay in Australia) and his time-travelling great-grand children, siblings Lucas Bishop (a former member who was revealed to be Aboriginal rather than African-American as previously assumed) and Dark-Skinned Blonde Shard (who was transformed into a sentient hologram after getting killed in the line of duty before getting killed for good a second time).

-- Secret Warriors member Eden Fesi, an Aboriginal Reality Warper who was under the care of Gateway before being recruited by Nick Fury.
+- Secret Warriors member Eden Fesi, an Aboriginal Reality Warper who mostly uses his powers for Thinking Up Portals.
+He was under the care of Gateway before being recruited by Nick Fury.
+More recently, he was recruited to The Avengers.

 - One of the members of Global Frequency is an Australian police officer of Aboriginal descent.